 - Use or have your partner use a latex condom, even when sores are not visible.

 - Use a water-based lubricant to prevent friction during sex, which can irritate the skin and increase the risk of outbreaks.

 There is no cure for herpes, so the goals of treatment are to reduce the number of outbreaks and to lessen symptoms when you do have an outbreak.

-Cold sores usually go away by themselves within 2 weeks.
+Cold sores usually go away by themselves within 2 to 3 weeks, however, they can last for up to 6 weeks.
 Using medications may shorten the outbreak and decrease discomfort.

 Antiviral medications for genital herpes can reduce outbreaks and help speed recovery when an outbreak does happen.
 They can also reduce the chances of spreading the virus.

 Coping with the emotional and social aspects of having genital herpes is part of treatment.
 Relaxation techniques and support groups can help.Lifestyle